Should I risk it?

 All throughout scripture there are stories of how God desired to show grace and mercy when His people were humble enough to admit when they got in to situations where they might've been a little too big for their britches.
 The lesson God so often provides is that when it's HIM asking you to do it... when it lines up with His agenda, the risk is always worth it.

-I think of Elijah.
-Living under a regime that actively sought to execute people of his profession, he took a massive risk to his own life in order to advocate for his priestly brothers.
-He marched straight into the presence of the prince (Ahab) who was trying to kill him, and offered him a deal: let him prove that His God was real, and in return asked that they stop persecuting the priests.
-Somehow, not only was he not killed, but he convinced Ahab to gather the 450 of the "false" prophets for a "duel" (450 to 1)... in the presence of the entire kingdom.
-He challenged them to ask their gods to send fire from heaven.
-They laughed at him, but took the challenge.
-After hours of chanting for their gods to send fire... nothing happened.
-When they were done, Elijah INCREASED the risk... he poured four jars of water on wood and meat and when we was done he prayed for God to send the fire.
-Not only did God send the fire... but it consumed the entire altar.
+I think of the story of Elijah in 1 Kings 17-19.
+Living under a regime that actively sought to execute people of his profession, he took a massive risk to his own life in order to advocate for his own people.
+He marched straight into the presence of the King (Ahab) who was trying to kill him, and offered him a deal: let him prove that His God was real, and in return asked that they stop persecuting the priests.
+Miraculously, he agreed.
+God came through, answering Elijah's audacious request (the story must be read to be believed... check it out in 1 Kings 18:17-39)!

 Taking a risk for the good of others is always a good start.

 Can you imagine?!
 What a RUSH!
 He had just experienced the highest high of all time- and taken the biggest risk of his life!
 But not more than moment later... he does something interesting.
-He decides to take revenge and kills the prophets of Baal.
+He decides to take revenge on the prophets of Baal, and kills all 450 of them.
 Notice...
 God did NOT tell Him to do this.
 This of course did not sit well with the queen who had appointed them.

 Here's the thing... he took a risk in killing those prophets because he got cocky.
-It backfired.
-And so, he runs and hides.
+Initially, it was a success!
+But on the backend, he ticked off the Queen.
+Not a particularly safe place to be.
+Now, he's got a bounty on his head.
+So... he runs and hides.

 1 Kings 19: 4-8 "4 But he himself went a day's journey into the wilderness and came and sat down under a broom tree.
 And he asked that he might die, saying, “It is enough; now, O Lord, take away my life, for I am no better than my fathers.”
 5 And he lay down and slept under a broom tree.
 And behold, an angel touched him and said to him, “Arise and eat.”
 6 And he looked, and behold, there was at his head a cake baked on hot stones and a jar of water.
 And he ate and drank and lay down again.
 7 And the angel of the Lord came again a second time and touched him and said, “Arise and eat, for the journey is too great for you.”
 8 And he arose and ate and drank, and went in the strength of that food forty days and forty nights to Horeb, the mount of God."